scallin/react-tinymce/README.md

 > Update accordingly as needed.

 ## Prerequisites
-If you are going to use tinymce be aware of it's lincense, and you must agree to it.
+If you are going to use tinymce be aware of it's license, and you must agree to it.

 ## Solution